This article is part of a larger series on Payroll Services.

-Once you’ve successfully added all prior period payroll information into QuickBooks Payroll, you can use it to manage employee benefits, file taxes, print checks, and take advantage of same- or next-day direct deposit.
-If you need help with bookkeeping, you can opt to automatically integrate it with QuickBooks Online accounting software, and save yourself time from having to manually transfer payroll data.
+Once you’ve successfully added all prior period payroll information into QuickBooks Payroll, you can use it to manage employee benefits, file taxes, and print checks and take advantage of same- or next-day direct deposit.
+If you need help with bookkeeping, you can opt to automatically integrate it with QuickBooks Online accounting software, and save yourself time from having to transfer payroll data manually.
 Sign up for a free trial today.

 Adding historical payroll data to QuickBooks Payroll typically happens during the setup process.
-Follow along with our video on how to set up your payroll account and get some quick tips on things to consider when you’re entering historical data.
+Follow along with our video on how to set up your payroll account (entering historical data starts at the 3:00 mark) and get some quick tips on things to consider when you’re entering historical data.

 1. Gather Data